bullmoose20/Plex-Stuff/pyprogs/README.md

 .\venv\scripts\python orchestrator.py
 ```

-Additionally, there is a `visualize_task_stats.py` script that will read the output of times from the json logs to share stats in 2 types of images so you can see anomalies with the loops and runs for your tasks.

 The logs will be sent to the `logs` subdirectory.
-Stats to the `stats` directory.
-Images to the `images` directory

 [Back to top](#Scripts)